-RetroPie is a software package for the Raspberry Pi that is based on Raspbian, a Linux distribution.
-It combines a full suite of tools and utilities that will allow you to quickly and easily run ROMs for various vintage gaming platforms.
-We're going to do our install using an SD card image -- essentially a snapshot of an entire working installation of RetroPie.
+RetroPie is a software package for the Raspberry Pi that is based on the Raspberry Pi OS, a Linux distribution.
+It combines a full suite of tools and utilities that will allow you to quickly and easily run retro game ROMs for various vintage gaming emulators.

 Because the Raspberry Pi doesn't have an internal hard drive, it uses a microSD card for storage of the entire operating system and all files contained therein.

-- One for the Raspberry Pi Zero, A, B, A+ and B+
+- One for the Raspberry Pi Zero, Zero W, A, B, A+ and B+

-- One for the Raspberry Pi 2 and 3
+- One for the Raspberry Pi 2 and Raspberry Pi 3

 Select the appropriate image for your Pi.

-First, you'll need to format the SD card as FAT32.
+First, you'll need to format the SD card as FAT.
 Insert the SD card into your SD card reader.
 Your SD card will now show up as a mounted drive on your computer.

-If you're on Windows, open up Explorer, locate the SD card, right-click it, and select Format from the context menu.
-Select the FAT32 option and click the Start button.
+Open up Explorer, locate the SD card, right-click it, and select Format from the context menu.
+Select the desired format and click the Start button.

-If you're on a Mac, open Disk Utility by navigating to Applications > Utilities > Disk Utility.
+Open Disk Utility by navigating to Applications > Utilities > Disk Utility.
 Select your SD card in the left pane.
-For Yosemite and older, navigate to the Erase tab, select MS-DOS (FAT) as the Format, give it a name, and click the Erase button.
-For El Capitan and newer, simply click the Erase button, Select MS-DOS (FAT) as the Format, give it a name, and click the Erase button.
+Click the Erase button, select the desired format, give it a name, and click the Erase button.
+For OS X Yosemite and older, you'll need to navigate to the Erase tab first.

 Safely eject the SD card and slide it into your Raspberry Pi.

-Plug in your keyboard, USB game controller, and HDMI cable.
-Connect the HDMI cable to a monitor or TV.
+Next, connect your USB game controller and connect the HDMI cable to a monitor or TV.
 Finally, connect the MicroUSB power supply.
 Always connect the power supply after connecting your other peripherals so that your Pi will detect all of the peripherals properly on boot.